shambhu112/shinyspring/README.md

-package shinyframework enables you to focus on developing the core insights based [shiny modules](https://shiny.rstudio.com/articles/modules.html "ShinyModules") while leaving all the other needed stuff for building a complete dashboard to the shinyframework.
+package shinyframework enables you to focus on developing the core insights based [shiny modules](https://shiny.rstudio.com/articles/modules.html "ShinyModules") while leaving all the other needed stuff for building complete dashboard to the shinyframework.

-A lot of peripheral modules related to *user authentication , datasource management, job scheduling via targets, Data explorations and several others* can added in a plug and play manner to build a complete robust Shiny Apps.
+A lot of peripheral modules related to *user authentication , datasource management, job scheduling via targets, Data explorations and several others* can be added in a plug and play manner to build **complete** robust Shiny Apps.

-As of now, shinyframework supports bs4dash based Admin LTE3 Templates.The plan is to support several other templates in the future.
+As of now, shinyframework supports *bs4dash* based Admin LTE3 Templates.The plan is to support several other templates in the future.
-But, if you are in hurry you can very easily modify the template with [whisker/mustache](https://mustache.github.io/mustache.5.html) and create your own template.
+But, if you are in hurry you can easily modify the template with [whisker/mustache](https://mustache.github.io/mustache.5.html) and create your own template.
+You can also adjust current templates to suit to your linking.

 Please visit the [FAQ
 section](https://shambhu112.github.io/shinyspring/articles/faq.html) to
-get a deeper conceptual understanding of the framework.
+get a **deeper conceptual understanding** of the framework.

 ### Install :